 Pick up some extra holiday work hours

-Just be aware, if you are seasonal help working retail, you will most likely be working long hours on the holidays.
+Just be aware, that if you are seasonal help working retail, you will most likely be working long hours on the holidays.

 You may have to pay for a table, and it will take some money upfront for supplies, but this would be a great way to allow something you enjoy doing to make you some side cash to make ends meet.

 Now that you have made extra cash for Christmas pair those with wise shopping and planning, and you can buy much more with your limited holiday budget.

 Get the FREE Holiday Spending Planner to help with your planning.

 Most importantly, don’t buy out of obligation.
 Only buy if you want to.
 And never underestimate the power of simply spending quality time with your family and friends instead of spending money on them.